© VDS Brink October 2010

 Hollywood entertained us many years ago with “Jaws” followed by “Jaws II” en the most frightening of them all: “The Son of Jaws”.

 Fact is that great whites harm less than 15 people in this world in one year.
-Yet on idyllic tropical islands beautiful trees drops coconuts at a speed of 80 km/u hurting and killing more 2500 every year!
+Yet on idyllic tropical islands, beautiful trees drop coconuts at a speed of 80 km/u hurting and killing more 2500 every year!

 I am still waiting for “Coconut!’, “Coconut II” and the “Son of Coconut”!

-We live is a world of make believe and we are mere players on this stage.
+We live in a world of make believe and we are mere players on this stage.

 This brings me to the cricket ball: I am lately working with a star cricket player and provincial captain.
 When discussed this fact yesterday, he almost attacked me for the heresy I am telling!